Seven tips for finding the LFP (lowest fare possible)

 - Avoid peak travel seasons.
 See a theme here?
 Don't travel

-cheaper but the lines shorter, too.
+cheaper but the queues shorter, too.
 Or fly on Christmas day when

 everyone is there already (and the flight attendants are extra